timlabs/uscode/United States Code/TITLE 24-HOSPITALS AND ASYLUMS/CHAPTER 10-ARMED FORCES RETIREMENT HOME/SUBCHAPTER I-ESTABLISHMENT AND OPERATION OF RETIREMENT HOME.md

 * (2) Not less often than annually, the Advisory Council shall submit to the Secretary of Defense a report summarizing its activities during the preceding year and providing such observations and recommendations with respect to the Retirement Home as the Advisory Council considers appropriate.

-* (3) In carrying out its functions, the Advisory Council shall—

-  * (A) provide for participation in its activities by a representative of the Resident Advisory Committee of each facility of the Retirement Home; and
+* (3) In carrying out its functions, the Advisory Council shall provide for participation in its activities by a representative of the Resident Advisory Committee of each facility of the Retirement Home.

-  * (B) make recommendations to the Inspector General of the Department of Defense regarding issues that the Inspector General should investigate.

 #### (c) Composition
 * (1) The Advisory Council shall consist of at least 15 members.